 In a workflow, you can only select the resources that are available in the system inventory and you cannot add resources to the system inventory from the workflow.
 You can add resources into a workflow that are part of your current organization (OG) and or inherited from a parent OG.
 However, you cannot add resources that are managed at a child OG.
 To add the resources managed at your child OG, you have to create a workflow at the child OG level.

 After adding a resource to a workflow, you can use the Re-install if removed option as an additional setting.
 This setting is found in the workflow Admin Panel, under the Additional Settings and is enabled by default.
 If a user deletes a mandatory resource from a device, the Re-install if removed option ensures that the resource gets installed again on the device.

-Note: This feature is only supported for Windows 10 devices.
+Note: The Re-install if removed option is supported on Windows 10 and macOS devices.

 |When Retries Are Exhausted||Archive workflows||You can perform the following actions when the retries are exhausted: Stop workflow or Skip Workflow Step.|

-Note: If you want to restore the default settings for the error handling options, click the Restore To Default option.
+Note: If you want to restore the default settings for the error handling option, click the Restore To Default option.

 An admin can deploy a resource to a device based on certain conditions defined in the workflow.
-A condition can be defined for resources such as application, file, registry, and sensor.
+A condition can be defined for resources such as application, file, registry, sensor, and extended device inventory attributes data.
 You can define the criteria based on a condition and can select a condition at any step in a workflow after the initial platform and smart group selection.

 Each condition has a set of properties with a conditional operator and value that helps identify if a certain condition is met.
 Based on the result of a condition, whether a condition is met or not, the workflow transitions to the next step as defined in the workflow.